rafbcampos/fluent-gen-ts/docs/guide/getting-started.md

 ### TypeScript Configuration

-Ensure your `tsconfig.json` has proper settings:
+fluent-gen-ts will automatically use your project's `tsconfig.json`.
+Ensure it has proper settings:

 ```json
 {